infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 Notice in the code above how you're responsible for creating the markup for the table, the headers, column groups,the cells, etc. You have TOTAL control over overy aspect of the component, but this means you have to own it!

-On the other end of the spectrum are AG Grid and Infinite Table, which are both full-featured DataGrids that offer most of the things out of the box.
+At the other end of the spectrum ias AG Grid a full-featured DataGrid that offers all this out of the box.

 With Infinite Table, we're trying to strike a balance between the two extremes - offering a declarative API that is easy to use and get started with, while still giving you the flexibility to customize the UI and the behavior of the component, via both controlled and uncontrolled props.

 Let's take a look at an example of a similar UI, this time built with Infinite Table.